sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 The Pareto optimal strategy, named after the economist Vilfredo Pareto, corresponds to a strategy, where no alternative one exists, that benefits all actors.
 Therefore, it is the optimal solution for all actors jointly.
 ```

-The games we will study can be represented as a set of optimization problems (describing the decision problems of each of the involved actors) that are linked together via a common coupling constraint (typically the market clearing constraint or demand supply balance).
+The games we will study can be represented as a set of optimisation problems (describing the decision problems of each of the involved actors) that are linked together via a common coupling constraint (typically the market clearing constraint or demand supply balance).
 The associated mixed complementarity problem is given by the set of KKT conditions of the decision problems of the involved agents and the coupling constraint.
 Before we continue, we briefly revisit the KKT conditions.

 ## Reminder: KKT conditions

-Let's assume a general optimization problem, as seen below :
+Let's assume a general optimisation problem, as seen below :

 ```{math}
 \begin{align}